Kray-G/kcs/README.md

 *   KCCI provides a standard C library.
     *   Not completed so far, though.
     *   See [doc/cstdlib.md](doc/cstdlib.md) for the current status.
-*   KCCI also provides useful libraries by default like regex, zip, and so on.
+*   KCCI also provides useful libraries by default like regex, zip, encryption, and so on.
     *   See [doc/extension.md](doc/extension.md) for extended library interface.
     *   See the [samples](samples) because there are some samples about how to use.
     *   Some libraries will be coming soon.